mostafa-abokhadra/backEndRef/typescript/elzero/1-lessons22-38.md

 		}
 	}
 }
-//another way to specify the types is using parameter properties
+// another way to specify the types is using parameter properties
 // the underscore before user name is just a convention that this var is private in some lang that don't support full oop so don't have private key word class User{
 	private static created: number = 0;